webarch-coop/ansible-role-onlyoffice/README.md

 A boolean, set `onlyoffice` to `true` for the tasks in this role to be run, it defaults to `false`.

+### onlyoffice_db_port

+The port number of the database server, quoted so it is a string, defaults to the default MariaDB / MySQL port, `"3306"`, if PostgreSQL is used with the default port then `onlyoffice_db_port` should be set to `"5432"`.

+### onlyoffice_db_type

+The database type, a lowercase string, defaults to `mariadb`, set to `postgres` for PostgreSQL.

+### onlyoffice_ds_port

+The port number, quoted so it is s tring, that Nginx should make ONLYOFFICE available on, `onlyoffice_ds_port` defaults to `443`, set it to another port if a reverse proxy is to be used in front of Nginx.

 ### onlyoffice_debconf

 A list of [debconf options for ONLYOFICE](https://helpcenter.onlyoffice.com/installation/docs-community-install-ubuntu.aspx#moreOptions) to be applied using the [Ansible ansible.builtin.debconf module](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/debconf_module.html), for example: